jepstein-eagle/adaptable/README.md

 npm i @adaptabletools/adaptable
 ```

-and for the ag-Grid React Wrapper it will be:
+For the ag-Grid React Wrapper it will be:

 ```
 npm i @adaptabletools/adaptable-react-aggrid
 ```

-and for the ag-Grid Angular Wrapper it will be:
+For the ag-Grid Angular Wrapper it will be:

 ```
 npm i @adaptabletools/adaptable-angular-aggrid
 ```

 ## Plugins
-AdapTable now includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.
+AdapTable since version 6 includes plugins to reduce the download size of the 'core' project and to allow you to select only the functionality you want.

 There are currently two plugins: